-We have shown that thiol-ene chemistry, a step-growth mechanism of polymerization, can be applied to make materials that are elastomeric, photocurable, undergo surface erosion and have controllable degradation rates, starting from only several hours.
-Thiol-ene chemistry is also quite simple and has readily available monomers, and the degradable functionality resides in the main chain, rather than a side chain, which reduces the molecular weight of the degradation products compared to chain growth polymerizations.
+We have shown that thiol-ene chemistry, a step-growth mechanism of polymerization, can be applied to make materials that are amorphous or semicrystalline, photocurable, undergo surface erosion and have controllable degradation rates, starting from only several hours up to weeks.
+Thiol-ene chemistry is also quite simple and has readily available monomers, and the degradable functionality resides in the main chain, rather than a side chain, which reduces the molecular weight of the degradation products when compared to chain growth polymerizations.
 Thus, using thiol-ene chemistry to make polyanhydride network polymers provides significant flexibility in tailoring characteristics such as crosslink density, functionality and hydrophilicity.

 CMP is both a necessary and enabling technology in the integrated circuit manufacturing industry.
 Essentially it is the polishing of metal and non-metal surfaces with a pad and slurry so that the surface is globally flat and locally perfect.
 We focus on developing new chemistries that relate to particle-surface interactions that aim to improve surface quality yet provide fast material removal rates.